Baked salmon in foil perfect for a weeknight dinner. This easy salmon recipe is ready in 25 minutes and is so delicious!

 - Mix olive oil, lemon juice, minced garlic and honey in a small bowl and brush over both salmon fillets.

-- Sprinkle salt and pepper on the salmon fillets, sprinkle chopped basil on top and wrap the aluminum foils, leave the top a bit open for the steam to escape.
+- Sprinkle salt and pepper on the fillets, add chopped basil on top and wrap the aluminum foils, leave the top a bit open for the steam to escape.

-- Bake in the oven for 17-19 minutes and top with sliced tomatoes.
+- Bake in the oven for 17-19 minutes.
+The salmon is ready once it's opaque and flakes easily.
+Serve with your favorite side dish and top with tomatoes.

 - The baking time depends on the size and thickness of the salmon fillets.

-- You can use the same recipe for a salmon side (about 2 lbs)
+- You can use the same recipe for a salmon side (about 2 lbs), the cooking time will be longer.